Frequently Asked Questions - COVID-19 Vaccine Safety and Effectiveness

 Are the COVID-19 vaccines FDA approved?

-Johnson & Johnson expects to apply for full FDA approval for its COVID-19 vaccine this year.
+Johnson & Johnson expects to apply for full FDA approval for its COVID-19 vaccine in the future.

 What does FDA approval mean?